Iowa Council of Foundations

 ICoF members are invited to participate in Foundations on the Hill (FOTH) each spring, which is presented by United Philanthropy Forum, the Council on Foundations and Independent Sector.
 During FOTH, participants engage in public policy programming and also meet with each of Iowa’s members of Congress.

 As part of the Iowa Community Foundations Initiative, ICoF annually hosts a Legislative Breakfast at the State Capitol.
 Community foundation participants talk with legislators about the important role community foundations play in Iowa and the benefits of both the Endow Iowa tax credit and County Endowment Fund programs.
+(2024 Legislative Breakfast participants pictured; in 2025 we were snowed out!)

 If you are interested in learning more, joining the ICoF Public Policy Committee or attending a public policy event, please contact us.